Pometry/Raphtory/docs/source/Analysis/queries.md

 ([See here](com.raphtory.algorithms)), you must submit them to the graph.
 We use the [Lord of the Rings graph](../Ingestion/sprouter.md) and the [degrees of separation algorithm](LOTR_six_degrees.md) examples to illustrate the query API.

-When running queries, the start point is a [`TemporalGraph`](com.raphtory.algorithms.api.TemporalGraph), which holds the information of a graph over a timeline.
+When running queries, the start point is a {scaladoc}`com.raphtory.algorithms.api.TemporalGraph`, which holds the information of a graph over a timeline.
 From this point, the overall process to get things done is as follows.
 First, you can filter the portion of the timeline you are interested in.